oktadev/okta-spring-boot-authz-server-example/README.md

-# OAuth 2.0 with Spring Security Guide
+# Spring Security OAuth 2.0 Guide

 This example shows how to create a Authorization Server with Spring Security and OAuth 2.0.